ArmanTheParman/Parmanode/README.md

 ## HOW TO RUN

-Stable:
+#### Stable:

 Find the latest tag and download/unzip that to a directory on your drive.
 To run it, 'cd' into the downloaded directory ("Parmanode"), then type './run_parmanode.sh'

-Latest:
+#### Latest:

 Easy way - Navigate to the github repository, and click the green 'code' button.
+In
-        In the pop-uo, click download zip, then proceed as instructed in stable version.
+           the pop-uo, click download zip, then proceed as instructed in stable version.

 Easier way - coming soon.

 Surest way - Run this command in terminal:

                 git clone http://github.com/armantheparman/parmanode.git
         or
                 git clone git@github.com:armantheparman/parmanode.git

-        It will download a directory called "parmanode" to your working directory Then cd parmanode, to change into that directory.
+It will download a directory called "parmanode" to your working directory.
+Then cd parmanode, to change into that directory.
 Then type './run_parmanode.sh'

 ## INSTRUCTIONS TO UPGRADE

 Simply download a new version and run it.
 You can delete the old copy but do not touch any of the directories or files that Parmanode has made.

 You do not need to uninstall the old Parmanode or uninstall Bitcoin.
 When a new version of Bitcoin is offered by Parmanode, the software will ask what you want to do.